taybro23/AboveBoard_MS4/README.md

 Help & Guidance
 -	Add Post button for admin so they can add a new post to this section
 -	Posts displayed in a responsive format
--	Post title, edit/delete buttons for admin, description with character cap at 400, and post image
+-	Post title, edit/delete links for admins, description with character cap at 400, and post image
 -	View Post button that will take the user to the post details page
+- Pagination implemented so that only 4 posts are displayed per page

 Post Detail
--	Breadcrumb links featured on these pages
+-	Breadcrumb links feature on these pages
--	Post title, edit/delete buttons for admins, post description and image displayed to user
+-	Post title, edit/delete links for admins, post description and image displayed to user
 -	Back button that takes the user back to the Help & Guidance main page

 404/500 Pages